akka/alpakka-kafka/docs/src/main/paradox/testing.md

 @@@ note

 As Kafka uses Scala internally, only the Scala versions supported by Kafka can be used together with Embedded Kafka.
-To be independent of Kafka's supported Scala versions, run [Kafka in a Docker container](#testing-with-a-docker-kafka-cluster).
+To be independent of Kafka's supported Scala versions, run @ref:[Kafka in a Docker container](testing-testcontainers.md).

 The helpers for running Embedded Kafka are available for **Scala 2.11 and 2.12**.